There is no fee for the Fall 2014 J.D. application.

 Rolling admissions at UC Davis means the Admissions Committee reads files and makes decisions on a continual basis.
 Applicants are urged to apply and complete their files as early as possible although individual decisions are not based on the date the application was received.
 Applicants are informed of decisions as early as November and continuing through as late as April.
 Applicants applying on or near the deadline are competing for significantly fewer seats.

 A complete file includes the application, personal statement, CAS report, valid LSAT score, and 2 letters of recommendation.
 International applicants are required to provide a TOEFL score.
-Applications are accepted beginning September 1, and the deadline for receipt of all documents required to complete the file is February 1.
+Applications are accepted from September 1 through March 15.
 Applications are evaluated only after the file is considered complete.
 There is NO application fee for the Fall 2014 J.D. application.

 Our preference is for recommendations written by professors or others who can provide insight into the applicant's preparation for law study and past performance in an academic situation.
 If you cannot get a professor to write a recommendation, you might ask an employer or another person who knows you and your academic capabilities.